 TRADE: Detroit trades Ryan Sproul to the New York Rangers for Matt Puempel.

 ANALYSIS: With Joe Hicketts, Dennis Cholowski, and Filip Hronek on the way, the Red Wings found Sproul to be expendable and received a pretty good AHLer for the defenseman.
-Puempel probably won’t play for the Red Wings anytime soon, but it was a worthy gamble on a former first-round pick.
+Puempel probably won’t play for the Red Wings, but it was a worthy gamble on a former first-round pick.

 Great Scott, That Was Quick

-TRADE: Detroit trades Scott Wilson to Buffalo for a 2019 fifth-round pick.
+TRADE: Detroit trades Scott Wilson to the Buffalo Sabres for a 2019 fifth-round pick.

 ANALYSIS: For a forward who hadn’t recorded a point through 20 games, a fifth-round selection was a nice pick up.
 However, the Red Wings probably expected more out of Wilson, who had produced 26 points in 78 games with Pittsburgh the year before.
 Like the Sheahan trade, it was acceptable in a vacuum, but shouldn’t have ever happened.